OpenEvalProject/evals/manuscripts/elife-53432/v2/manuscript.md

 **Figure 9.:** (A) Spike threshold vs. Nav conductance density g, for 4 combinations of AIS middle position x1/2 and length L (light blue, x1/2 = 20 µm, L = 20 µm, regression slope: 8.4 mV; light orange, x1/2 = 20 µm, L = 40 µm, regression slope: 8.3 mV; dark blue, x1/2 = 30 µm, L = 20 µm, regression slope: 8.2 mV; dark orange, x1/2 = 30 µm, L = 40 µm, regression slope: 8.7 mV).
 (B) Spike threshold vs x1/2 for 4 combinations of g and L (light blue, g = 3500 S/m2, L = 20 µm, regression slope: 7.1 mV; light orange, g = 3500 S/m2, L = 40 µm, regression slope: 6 mV; dark blue, g = 5000 S/m2, L = 20 µm, regression slope: 6.5 mV; dark orange, g = 5000 S/m2, L = 40 µm, regression slope: 6.4 mV).
 (C) Spike threshold vs. L for 4 combinations of g and x1/2 (light blue, g = 3500 S/m2, x1/2 = 20 µm, regression slope: 6.6 mV; light orange, g = 5000 S/m2, x1/2 = 20 µm, regression slope: 6 mV; dark blue, g = 3500 S/m2, x1/2 = 30 µm, regression slope: 6.1 mV; dark orange, g = 5000 S/m2, x1/2 = 30 µm, regression slope: 6.1 mV).

 We are now in better position to understand Figure 7.
 We noted that the spike threshold changes less than expected when the AIS is moved away.
-This is because it varies logarithmically with the middle position x1/2 and not with the start position Δ. For example, for an AIS of length L = 40 µm placed at position Δ = 10 µm, a displacement of 5 µm shifts the middle position from 25 to 30 µm.
-The theory then predicts that the threshold decreases by klog⁡(30/25)≈ 0.9 mV (assuming k = 5 mV), close the measurement in the biophysical model (≈ 1.2 mV).
+This is because it varies logarithmically with the middle position x1/2 and not with the start position $Δ$.
+For example, for an AIS of length L = 40 µm placed at position $Δ$ = 10 µm, a displacement of 5 µm shifts the middle position from 25 to 30 µm.
+The theory then predicts that the threshold decreases by $klog⁡(30/25)≈$ 0.9 mV (assuming k = 5 mV), close the measurement in the biophysical model (≈ 1.2 mV).
 Thus, the theoretical effect of AIS start position on excitability is significant but moderate.

-If we extend the AIS while keeping the same start position, then the spike threshold decreases because of the increase in length (as -klog⁡L) and because the AIS middle position moves away (as -klog⁡(Δ+L/2)).
-If the AIS is close to the soma, then these terms add up to -2klog⁡L. For example, an extension from 40 to 50 µm theoretically lowers the threshold by about 2.2 mV.
+If we extend the AIS while keeping the same start position, then the spike threshold decreases because of the increase in length (as $-klog⁡L$) and because the AIS middle position moves away (as $-klog⁡(Δ+L/2)$).
+If the AIS is close to the soma, then these terms add up to $-2klog⁡L$.
+For example, an extension from 40 to 50 µm theoretically lowers the threshold by about 2.2 mV.
 Thus, for realistic changes in position and length, the theory predicts moderate changes in threshold, consistently with empirical observations in structural plasticity studies (see Discussion).

-## Non-sodium axonal currents
+#### Non-sodium axonal currents

 So far, our theoretical analysis predicts that the neuron should be more excitable when the AIS moves away from the soma.
 Yet the opposite effect has been seen in some model simulations (Grubb and Burrone, 2010; Lezmy et al., 2017).
 Specifically, Lezmy et al. (2017) observed in a biophysical model that when a strong Kv7 conductance is placed along the AIS, moving the AIS away from the soma makes the neuron less excitable.
 This effect can be observed in our model if we add a strong hyperpolarizing conductance on the distal half of the AIS (Figure 10A).
 It contradicts our previous findings, which were based on an analysis of the Nav channels only.
 However, it appears that the voltage threshold measured at distal end of the AIS still follows the theoretical prediction, with spikes initiating at lower axonal voltage when the AIS is moved away from the soma (Figure 10B).
 We now analyze this phenomenon.